-New Zealand was always a dream destination for me and been in my bucket list for quite some time.
+The North Island Introduction New Zealand was always a dream destination for me and been in my bucket list for quite some time.
 So when a plan came up for it; it was an easy decision to say yes.
-The travelling party included my dear wife Sruthy and our friends Aravind, Manju, Rahul & Kalyani.
+The travelling party consisted of; apart from Sruthy and I; our friends Aravind, Manju, Rahul & Kalyani.
 We all flew in from different parts of the world and joined together in Auckland

 One fine evening, tired after the days work, I found myself seated on my couch at home lazily surfing channels on the idiot box, unable to decide what to watch.
 This thought I’ve had a for a long time resurfaced – Life has become so damn complicated nowadays with all the choices that we have and the small decisions we are forced to make everyday.
 See, around 15 years ago,